sumitroy5/Investment-Advisor/README.md

 # Investment-Advisor
-Welcome to the Investment Advisor project repository!
-This collaborative effort combines the power of Python, NumPy, Pandas, Seaborn, and Matplotlib to create an intelligent investment advisor.
+Welcome to the Investment Advisor project repository.
+This collaborative effort combines the power of  NumPy, Pandas, Seaborn, and Matplotlib to create an intelligent investment advisor.
 The project leverages Google Sheets for data storage and analysis.

 # Features
 # Data Analysis with Pandas: